suryaprakashsingh1705-sys/TigerByte/README.md

 # 🐯 TigerByte

-TigerByte is a multilingual, tiger-themed toy programming language currently in conceptual development.
+TigerByte is a multilingual, tiger-themed toy programming language, **implemented in Python**, currently in conceptual development.

 ## Status
 🚧 **In Development** — project shell created, core design in progress.